arpita-chowdhury-osu/arpita-chowdhury-osu.github.io/_pages/about.md

 - September 2024
   -  I will be attending Midwest Computer Vision workshop.
 - July 2024
   - A arxiv pre-print paper is available [CompBench: A Comparative Reasoning Benchmark for Multimodal LLMs](https://compbench.github.io/)
+- April 2024
+  - I will be attending the [Imageomics All Hands Meeting](https://imageomics.osu.edu/allhands) to present a poster
 - February 2024
   - A paper was accepted in [Imageomics: Discovering Biological Knowledge from Images using AI](https://aaai.org/aaai-24-conference/aaai-24-workshop-list/#ws21) in AAAI 2024!
 I also gave a talk about our work.
 - January, 2024